How to Visit Muynaq Ship Graveyard & The Dead Aral Sea (2024)

 The Aral Sea was the fourth-largest lake in the world as recently as the 1960s.
 Now, its largest remnant – the North Aral Sea – is in position 41, a whopping 21 times smaller!

-All of the water left in the Aral Sea in 2024 is less than 10% of the water in 1960.
+All the water left in the Aral Sea in 2024 is less than 10% of the water in 1960.

 For all intents and purposes: fishing, sailing, wildlife, and biological balance, the Aral Sea is dead.
 Today, fishing villages that were once thriving and wealthy are dusty forgotten outposts in the middle of a desert.